wegmarken2006/gwui/README.md

 # gwui
-## UI library based on Bootstrap 5.1.3.
+## UI library based on Bootstrap 5.1.3.and Bootstrap Icons 1.7.2.
 ### UI is served on localhost, then the default browser can be automatically launched.
 ### HTTP POST used for UI -> logic messages.
 ### Websockets used for logic -> UI messages.